 Webhooks¶

-EUDIPLO supports webhook endpoints that let external services actively participate in issuance and presentation flows.
+EUDIPLO supports webhook endpoints to push data to your external services during issuance and presentation flows.

 Supported Webhook Scenarios¶